 “A Punishment on the Nation”

-An Iowa Soldier Endures the Civil WarCivil War in the North, New Releases
+An Iowa Soldier Endures the Civil WarCivil War Era, Civil War in the North

 Private Silas W. Haven, a native New Englander transplanted to Iowa, enlisted in 1862 to fight in a war that he believed was God’s punishment for the sin of slavery.
 Only through the war’s purifying bloodshed, thought Haven, could the nation be redeemed and the Union saved.
 Marching off to war with the 27th Iowa Volunteer Infantry, Haven left behind his wife Jane and their three young children.
 Over the course of four years, he wrote her nearly two hundred letters, collected here for the first time.

 Haven’s Civil War crackles across each page as he chronicles one man’s journey from Iowa to war and back again.
 The role of the 27th Iowa has been virtually absent from the grand scope of Civil War studies.
 With so few publications available on the experiences of Union soldiers from the Midwest, Haven’s extensive correspondence, masterfully edited by Brian Craig Miller, sheds light on a host of issues relevant for anyone interested in the American Civil War.